nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 It samples the states given the parameters and the data.
 There is NOT a script to do the other step; i.e., to sample the parameters given the states and the data because the model is too general to build a decent script to cover the possibilities.

+There are 2 examples that are similar to Example 6.26 and 6.27 in the text.

-&#x1F6C2;  Example: Local Level Model
+&#x1F6C2;  **Example: Local Level Model**

 &emsp;&emsp;_x<sub>t</sub> =  x<sub>t-1</sub>  +  w<sub>t</sub>_ , &nbsp; &nbsp; and &nbsp;  &nbsp;
 _y<sub>t</sub> = x<sub>t</sub> + 3 v<sub>t</sub>_